juliedev-web/juliedev-web/README.md

 ## 🎯 Welcome on my github profile
 My name is Julie Vandard.
 I had the opportunity to learn code.
 I did my training at [O'Clock](https://oclock.io/) I'm still a journalist but I like to code for fun and to improve my skills.

-On my free time, I play music in several bands.
+On my free time, I play music in several bands. and I take pictures.
+My instagram [here](https://www.instagram.com/julie_in_the_streets/).

 (don't worry, #FF00FF is not my favorite color 😁 )